-Details of Student
+Details of Stu udent

-Student name
+Student nam e

 Date of birth Tutor group

 Address

 Condition or illness

 Medication

-Name/type of medication
+Name/type o of medication

-(as described on the conta iner)
+(as described on the container)

-For how long will your child d take
+For how long will your child take

-this medication
+this medicati on

-Date dispensed
+Date dispens ed

 Expiry date

-Full directions for use
+Full direction s for use

-Dosage and method
+Dosage and r method

 Timing

-Special precautions / other instructions r
+Special preca utions / other

 Side effects

-Self-administration YES / NO (dele te as appropriate)
+Self-administ ration YES / NO (dele te as appropriate)

-Procedures to take in an emergency
+Procedures to emergency o take in an

-Contact details
+Contact deta ils

 Name

 Relationship to student

 Daytime telephone number

 Address

-The above information is, to the best of my knowledge, accurate at the time of writing and I give consent to school staff administering medicine in accordance with the school policy.
-I will inform the school immediately, in writing, if there is any change in dosage or frequency of the medication or if the medicine is stopped.
-I understand that I must deliver the medicine personally to the school. diately, in writing, if there is
+administering any change in g medicine in accordan ce with the schoo ol policy.
+I will info rm the school immed I give consent to school staff diately, in writing, if there is stand that I must deliver the

 Date Signature(s)

-NB: Medicines supplied must be in the original container as dispensed by the pharmacy.\ Please note, if your child cannot self-administer their medication under the supervision of school staff, the Academy will contact you to arrange a meeting to discuss your child's needs.
+NB: Medicines supplied must be in the original container as dispensed by the pharmacy.
+Please note, if your child cannot self-administer their medication under the supervision of school staff, the Academy will contact you to arrange a meeting to discuss your child's needs.